 While the human body creates its own cannabinoids as seen through the discovery of Anandamide, the endocannabinoid system also reacts to cannabinoids that are created via external sources, like the cannabis plant.

 For example, the endocannabinoid system sends signals to various parts of the body when THC is consumed.
-It does the same when CBD is consumed.
 It is through these responses that we are beginning to understand how cannabis products impact our bodies.

 In reality, we’re still discovering how vast and complex the endocannabinoid system is.
 We can attribute this lack of understanding to our society’s relationship with cannabis, and more specifically cannabis research, in general.
 Now, however, as legislation changes, we are learning more; as more studies are published, our understanding of how the system functions, and how we can manipulate it, expands.

 For example, to understand the full scope of the system and the evolutionary role it might play, researchers are turning to animals.
-Findings suggest that like humans, the animal endocannabinoid system may be a therapeutic target for pain and anxiety management, as well as for inflammatory conditions.
 Until further research is conducted and evaluated by the Federal Drug Administration, we are unable to make any claims regarding what the endocannabinoid system pathways “treat” medicinally.

 The fact is, this biological system goes far beyond humans.
 It is clear that the potential, especially as more research is done, will be eye-opening.

-When you consume, inhale, or use CBD lotions, how does your endocannabinoid system react?
+When you use CBD, how does your endocannabinoid system react?
 In many ways, CBD activates your endocannabinoid system.
-While its effects look different for everyone (because everyone’s body maintenance and regulatory systems are different), examining how CBD initiates the CB1 and CB2 receptors is vital.

 Researchers have called the endocannabinoid system “our universal regulator,” speaking to the vast impact that targeting these biological pathways may have from a medical perspective.